Arthur-Chen921/astro-blog/src/content/blog/Machine learning classification for pricing medical services.md

 #### Markdown:
 The data from CDC is enormous, containing hundreds of features.
-There are countless research paths, and based on the machine learning models in the classroom, we can adopt different model combinations according to different purposes, such as
+There are countless research paths, we can adopt different model combinations according to different purposes, such as:
 1. Cost driven factor analysis (interpretability model) *What the model does: Identify which input features (such as complications, medication plans, etc.) contribute the most to predicting costs.